grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.ebpf.md

 This eBPF profiler only collects CPU profiles.
 Generally, natively compiled languages like C/C++, Go, and Rust are supported.
 Refer to [Troubleshooting unknown symbols][troubleshooting] for additional requirements.

 Python is the only supported high-level language, as long as `python_enabled=true`.
 Other high-level languages like Java, Ruby, PHP, and JavaScript require additional work to show stack traces of methods in these languages correctly.
-Currently, their CPU usage will be reported belonging to the runtime's methods instead.
+Currently, the CPU usage for these languages is reported as belonging to the runtime's methods.

 ## Usage